What new rules might affect landlords?

-The Tenants Fees Bill was passed into law in February 2019, receiving Royal Assent to become the Tenants Fees Act 2019.
-As a result letting fees will be banned in England from 1 June 2019, after already having banned in Scotland.
+The Tenants Fees Act 2019 was passed into law in February 2019, and as a result letting fees were banned in England from June 1 2019, after already being banned in Scotland.

 Effectively this ends all payments ‘in connection with the tenancy of housing in England’, unless they come under the list of permitted payments, which includes:

 - Tenancy deposit, capped at a maximum of five weeks’ rent if the total yearly rent is under £50,000, or six weeks’ if it’s £50,000 or more

 - Holding deposit, capped at a maximum of one week’s rent